20 great beaches in lakes country

 Nearby, the Ohio Street Beach is a stone's throw from Navy Pier.
 To the north, on the south end of Lincoln Park, North Avenue Beach has restrooms and parking and is very popular with young people.

 The 18-mile Lakeshore Trail connects the beaches.
-For more, see Spin City.
+For more, see Chicago by bicycle.